davghouse/RubiKa2001Tracker/README.md

 + Tons of changes to nanos that will take careful investigation using the patch numbers on aoitems to fully understand.
 + UI was more limited--only 1 hotkey bar allowed I'm pretty sure.
 Not sure about multi keybinds.
 + Big 3rd party tools probably didn't exist yet (aomainframe, auno, ClickSaver, NanoNanny, ItemAssistant, chat bots, better in-game maps).
++ Overequipping had no negative effects for a while, and I think hotswapping implants was possible for a little bit.
++ UVC wasn't self-only which had a huge impact on the weapon's people would use.
++ Had to do body pulls (aggression enhancer caused social aggro).
-+ Fall damage and sharks in the water :D
++ Fall damage and sharks in the water!